The normal closure of a bounding pair map in its mapping class group: Separating twists in

-\begin{proof} For $g=3$, this is Johnson's result $\W_{1} = \I_{3,*}$.
-Otherwise, we may take a lantern in $S_{g,*}$ as depicted on the right in Figure~\ref{fig:BPtoJ}.
-The separating curves $b$, $d$, and $y$ cut off subsurfaces of genus $g$, $g-2$, and $2$, respectively.
-The other subsurface bounded by $b$ has genus 0 and is a punctured disk.
+\begin{proof} We may take a lantern in $S$ as depicted on the right in Figure~\ref{fig:BPtoJ}.
+The separating curves $b$, $d$, and $y$ cut off subsurfaces of genera $m+n$, $n$, and $m$, respectively.
 By the lantern relation, we have

-We have that $T_y$ is a separating twist of genus $2$.
-Each of the first two terms on the right is a bounding pair map of genus $g-2$ and so these lie in $\W_{g-2}$.
-The separating twist $T_d$ of genus $g-2$ lies in $\W_{g-2}$ by Proposition~\ref{prop:BPtosep}, while the twist $T_b$ is trivial.
-We therefore conclude that $\T_2 < \W_{g-2}$.
+We have that the separating curves $y$ and $b$ are nested, that $T_y$ is a separating twist of genus $m$, and that $T_b^{-1}$ is a separating twist of genus $m+n$.
+Each of the first two terms on the right is a bounding pair map of genus $n$ and so these lie in $\W(n)$.
+The separating twist $T_d$ of genus $n$ lies in $\W(n)$ by Proposition~\ref{prop:BPtosep}.
+We therefore conclude that $T_yT_b^{-1} \in \W(n)$.
+By the classification of surfaces, all products of nested separating twists of genus $m$ and $m+n$ are conjugate in $\M$.\end{proof}